-- the potential to cause high case numbers.
-The Scottish Government's evidence paper published on the 10th December 2021 provides further information. - 20.
-In considering arrangements for schools, this guidance has drawn on expert advice from the sub-group.
+19. More recently, the emergence of the Omicron variant has challenged our understanding of the balance of risks.
+Therefore, in considering arrangements for schools, this guidance has drawn on expert advice from the sub-group.
 In developing that advice, the sub-group took account of relevant evidence and the potential impact of proposed mitigations in schools.
 In reaching their conclusions, they continue to consider long covid, the impact on staff safety and wellbeing, the wider impact on children and families and the potential for disrupted learning in future.
-All minutes and advice notes from the sub-group are routinely published and are available on the Advisory Sub-Group's web page. - 21.
-This guidance has also benefited from stakeholder input via the COVID-19 Education Recovery Group (CERG) and other key fora.
-It has taken careful account of the evolving risk environment in schools and wider communities, and seeks to balance the range of harms arising from COVID-19 (both pre-existing and as understood with relation to the Omicron variant). - 22.
+All minutes and advice notes from the sub-group are routinely published and are available on the Advisory Sub-Group's web page.

+- 20. This guidance has also benefited from stakeholder input via the COVID-19 Education Recovery Group (CERG) and other key fora.
+It has taken careful account of the evolving risk environment in schools and wider communities, and seeks to balance the range of harms arising from COVID-19 (both pre-existing and as understood with relation to the Omicron variant). - 21.
 The unique features of the school environment have been carefully considered and built into this guidance.
 These include the fact that, in line with current JCVI advice, the vaccination of young people only began in August (and, at present, continues to only apply universally for those aged 12+).
 This means that large numbers of unvaccinated children and young people will come together in a way that is unlikely to happen in other parts of society.
-However, vaccination rates among 12-18 year olds are now significantly higher than they were at the start of the academic year. - 23.
+However, vaccination rates among 12-18 year olds are now significantly higher than they were at the start of the academic year. - 22.
 The Scottish Government is committed to promoting and protecting equality in the implementation of all Government policy and in upholding the principles of the UN Convention on the Rights of the Child and Getting it right for every child in relation to any government actions or guidance that impacts on the lives of children and young people.
-Both Children and Young people.
-Both CRWIA) and broader Impact assessments are kept updated as guidance develops. - 24.
+Both Children are kept updated as guidance develops. - 23.
 Local authorities and schools will continue to offer support to the mental health and wellbeing of staff and pupils.
 As previously, a particular focus on children and young people with Additional Support Needs will be essential during this latest phase of the pandemic.
 Guidance on support for continuity of learning and Curriculum for Excellence in the Recovery Phase both reinforce the importance of wellbeing as a critical focus in recovery.
 Balancing progress in learning with children and young people's social and emotional needs should continue to be a priority.
 Detailed guidance on supporting staff and children and young people's wellbeing remains in place in Annex A of this guidance.